 David Schatsky, Managing Director at Deloitte U.S., sees the potential for blockchain technology to help revolutionize the $122 billion global cybersecurity market.
 He recognized that technology can provide a way to record transactions or any digital interaction in a way that can be more secure, transparent, highly resistant to outages, audible, and efficient.

 This is even recognized by Lockheed Martin and the US Department of Defense.
-Now, both of the organizations are looking for the attributes in blockchain in terms of protecting critical intellectual property.
+Now, both organizations are looking for the attributes of blockchain in terms of protecting critical intellectual property.

 Management and Operations

-- The reinvention of processes: Blockchain will remove data silos and duplicative processes and thereby enable manufactures to overhaul how they can actually harness the data.
+- The reinvention of processes: Blockchain will remove data silos and duplicative processes and thereby enable manufacturers to overhaul how they can actually harness the data.